JulioNunesDev/JulioNunesDev/README.md

-## Hi, my name is Julio Nunes!
+# 👋 Hello, I'm Julio Nunes!

-## I'am a student of Programation Front-end and Back-end
+## About Me
+I'm a passionate student of both front-end and back-end programming, exploring the fascinating world of web development. 💻❤

-## I like it! ❤👩‍💻
+## What I Do
+- 🌐 Front-end: Crafting beautiful and interactive user interfaces that captivate users.
+- 🖥️ Back-end: Architecting server-side logic to power web applications and services.

+## Get in Touch
+- Connect with me on [LinkedIn](https://www.linkedin.com/in/julionunesdev/).

+I'm excited to learn and grow in the ever-evolving world of programming.
+Let's connect and share knowledge! 👨‍💻✨

 <div align="center" display="flex">
   <a href="https://github.com/JulioNunesDev">